junaidulhassan/LLM-PowerHouse-A-Curated-Guide-for-LLMs-Models-with-Custom-Training-and-Inferencing/README.md

 ### 📌 ORPO:
 - The newest method out of all 3, ORPO combines Step 2, 3 & 4 into a single step - so the dataset required for this method is a combination of a fine-tuning + preference dataset.
 - The supervised fine-tuning and alignment/preference optimization is performed in a single step.
-This is because the fine-tuning step, while allowing the model to specialize to tasks and domains, can also increase the probability of undesired responses from the model.
+This is because the fine-tuning step while allowing the model to specialize to tasks and domains, can also increase the probability of undesired responses from the model.
 - ORPO combines the steps using a single objective function by incorporating an odds ratio (OR) term - reward preferred responses & penalizing rejected responses.
 - Blog on ORPO : [ORPO Outperforms SFT+DPO | Train Phi-2 with ORPO](https://medium.com/@zaiinn440/orpo-outperforms-sft-dpo-train-phi-2-with-orpo-3ee6bf18dbf2)